MountCloud/spring-cloud-common-parent/README.md

 ```

 # NOTE
-   Since Eureka 2x is no longer maintained, the service registration in this framework uses Consul for registration services.
+   Since Eureka 2x is no longer maintained, the service registration in this framework uses Consul for registration services.</br>
    This project is a framework for quickly building the spring cloud, and extended work for individual components of spring boot.
-Spring cloud version used: Hoxton.RELEASE, spring boot version: 2.2.1.RELEASE.
+Spring cloud version used: Hoxton.RELEASE, spring boot version: 2.2.1.RELEASE.</br>

-   The project provides a solution integrating Oauth, a solution integrating feigh, a solution integrating Mongo, a solution integrating mybatis, and a solution integrating redis.
+   The project provides a solution integrating Oauth, a solution integrating feigh, a solution integrating Mongo, a solution integrating mybatis, and a solution integrating redis.</br>

 # Composition
 Readme in connection contains usage and introduction